What's Your Accounting Firm Worth?

 - disbursements like shelf company purchases or SMSF set ups because these are not recurring annual fees.

 - one-off consulting assignments because they are not ‘maintainable’

-- multi-year returns you completed last year and the maintainable fee is the fee for only one year.
+- multi-year returns you completed last year and the maintainable fee is only one years fee.

 Your $700k in fees might now be only $630k of future maintainable fees.